 lemon zest – you will only need one lemon for the recipe!

 whipped cream – homemade is best here!
-I buy heavy whipping cream and add it to the bowl of a stand mixer.
+I buy heavy cream and add it to the bowl of a stand mixer.
 Mix on high speed until light and fluffy!
+The best way to tell when it’s done is when it reaches stiff peaks.
+Note that you can also use a hand mixer.
 Don’t use store-bought because it will be too sweet and throw off the flavor of the mousse.

 this recipe’s must haves